CPNV-ES/LiveCoding/README.md

 ## Changelog

-**v2.0.0-beta.0**
+**v2.0.0-beta.1**
 *This version is unstable*

-- New client for the platform, now runs in the browser and can load external games.
-- New code editor.
+**Client :**
+- Editor preferences are now saved in the localstorage for persistence after page reload.
+- Selected game are now saved in the localstorage for persistence after page reload.
+- Available languages are now dynamically displayed depending on the game loaded.
+- The game console can now display messages.
+  - 5 levels are available (log, info, success, warning, error).
+  - You can write in the console useg the dedicated store module.
-- Adding support of python and js in the client editor.
+  - mutations and actions are available in the store module to easily add messages.
-- New console view to display messages from the interpreter in a fancy way.

 ## Documentation